 Net domestic product (NDP) is the total amount of final goods and services produced by a country, minus depreciation.
 Thus, the NDP can be achieved by subtracting depreciation from the gross domestic product.

 On the other hand, net national product (NNP) is the total valuation of final goods and services produced by a nation’s citizens domestically and internationally, minus depreciation.
 Thus, NNP can be found by subtracting depreciation from GNP.

 Gross Domestic Product is the most popular measure used by individuals all over the world to determine the size and production capacity of an economy.
 It also reflects the growth potential of a country, as it takes into account the total amount of resources available in a country.

 GDP growth rate is a major indicator of the development rate of an economy and is one of the major parameters considered while analysing the overall health and performance of the country.

 Some of the limitations of GDP include –

-Non-market transactions like voluntary, domestic, or other work that has a positive impact on the productivity of workers are excluded from GDP.
+Non-market transactions like voluntary, domestic, or other work that have a positive impact on the productivity of workers are excluded from GDP.
 Additionally, goods that are produced for private consumption are also not included when GDP is calculated.

 The standard of living of a country cannot be determined by considering its GDP.
-India is one of the best examples of a country with a high GDP but relatively low standard of living.
+India is one of the best examples of a country with a high GDP but a relatively low standard of living.